jonkiky/chatbot/README.md

 # Install and start Ollama (if not already installed)
 # Visit https://ollama.ai for installation instructions

-# Pull Llama 3.2 model
+# Pull Llama 3.2 model for LLM classification
 ollama pull llama3.2

+# Note: E5-Large-V2 embeddings will be automatically downloaded from HuggingFace on first run

 # Set up environment variables
 cp .env.example .env